microsoft/msix-packaging/README.md

 | **msix**      | A shared library (DLL on Win32, dylib on MacOs, SO on Linux and Android) that exports a subset of the functionality contained within appxpackaging.dll on Windows.
 See [here](https://msdn.microsoft.com/en-us/library/windows/desktop/hh446766(v=vs.85).aspx) for additional details.
 On all platforms instead of CoCreating IAppxFactory, a c-style export: CoCreateAppxFactory is provided.
 See sample folder at root of package for cross platform consumption examples.                <br /><br /> Finally, there is one export 'Unpack' that provides an simplified unpackage implementation.|
 | **makemsix**  | A command line wrapper over the Unpack implementation.
 This tool exists primarily as a means of validating the implementation of the MSIX Packaging SDK internal routines and is compiled for Win32, MacOS, and Linux platforms.|

+Guidance on how to package your app contents and construct your app manifest such that it can take advantage of the cross platform support of this SDK is [here](tdf-guidance.md).
 ## Setup Instructions
 ---------------------
 1. Clone the repository: